fodisi/solidity-design-patterns/proxy-patterns/readme.md

 2. What's the expected frequency that the smart contract will be upgraded?

-    Is it based on some "battle tested" and/or stable code or is it implementing something completely new that still needs to go through scrutiny to prove it is bug free in the "wild"?
+    Is it based on some "battle tested" and/or stable code or is it implementing something completely new (that still needs to go through scrutiny to be proved "bug free in the wild")?

-3. Does the new version of the contract depends on state of the previous one?
+3. Does the new version of the contract depends on the state of the previous one?

     Do you need to keep the old data every time you deploy a new version or can the smart contract state can be re-initialized?
 And if you need to keep the data between the versions, how complex is the contract's state?
 Just a couple of [value types](https://solidity.readthedocs.io/en/v0.4.21/types.html#value-types) state variables or a more complex state composed of value and [reference types](https://solidity.readthedocs.io/en/v0.4.21/types.html#reference-types)?

-4. Should your smart contract have more than one active version on the blockchain?
+4. Can your smart contract have more than one active version on the blockchain?

-    If some client calls a method of Version 1 of your smart contract, should it fail, execute wherever the method is intended to do or somehow _forward_ the call to the new version?
+    If some client calls a method of Version 1 of your smart contract, should it fail, execute wherever the method is intended to do, or somehow _forward_ the call to the newest version?